Rodeobe/bruxism/index.md

 - Reduce ☕ coffee intake or other stimulants like [ecstasy and MDMA](https://www.spineo.org/ecstasy-mdma-and-bruxism/)
 - Avoid certain (medical) drugs, like [SSRIs](https://www.spineo.org/link-between-bruxism-and-selective-serotonin-reuptake-inhibitors-ssris)
 - Avoid a too acidic diet (?? to be confirmed)
-- Use of muscle relaxants (?? to be confirmed)
+- Use of muscle relaxants (eg. Norflex,to be confirmed)